NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 **What questions should you be asking yourself?**

 - How do you select the appropriate database solution for your system?
-- How do you ensure that you continue to have the most appropriate database solution and features as new database solution and features are luanched?
+- How do you ensure that you continue to have the most appropriate database solution and features as new database solution and features are launched?
 - How do you monitor your databases to ensure performance is as expected?
 - How do you ensure the capacity and throughput of your databases matches demand?

 ### Space-time trade-off

-Using AWS you can use services such as RDS to add read replicas, reducing the load on your database and creating mutliple copies of the database.
+Using AWS you can use services such as RDS to add read replicas, reducing the load on your database and creating multiple copies of the database.
 This helps to lower latency.

 You can use the global infrastructure to have multiple copies of your environment, in regions that is closest to our customer base.
 You can also use caching services such as ElastiCache or CloudFront to reduce latency.